ahinkel421/goalstrive/README.md

 Goalstrive
 ================================

 Goalstrive as a web application that allows users to break their larger milestone goals (such as buying a house, or starting a new career) into smaller, more achievable goals.
+On Goalstrive, we refer to those larger milestone goals as "Destination Goals."
+The smaller more achievable goals that make up the Destination Goals, we refer to as "Checkpoint Goals."